Understanding agentic AI: A future-ready guide for HR leaders

 With deep expertise in managed services and SAP consulting, local compliance, and digital transformation, Zalaris helps your teams unlock the full potential of AI in a secure, people-first way.
 Get in touch with our experts to kick-start your HR transformation journey.

-1. How is agentic AI different from traditional HR automation?
+1. How does agentic AI differ from traditional HR automation?

-2. What are some safe areas to pilot agentic AI in HR?
+2. What are the best pilot use cases for agentic AI in HR?

 4. Is agentic AI compliant with GDPR and local labour regulations?